 may or may not evaluate to true.
 Given that x and y are constant values, it is expected that consistent results will be achieved on the same platform.
 However, it is questionable whether the logic performs as expected when a float that is twice that of another is tested for equality when divided by 2 as above.
 This can depend on the values selected due to the quirks of floating-point arithmetic.

 6.4.2 Guidance to language users

+In addition to the general advice of TR 24772-1 clause 6.4.5:

 Do not use a floating-point expression in a Boolean test for equality.
 In C, implicit casts may make an expression floating-point even though the programmer did not expect it.